varabyte/kobweb/docs/css-style.md

 #### How Component Styles work

-To understand what's happening behind the scenes, first know that Kobweb does generates a global in-memory stylesheet.
+To understand what's happening behind the scenes, first know that Kobweb generates a global in-memory stylesheet.

 > [!NOTE]
-> Even though I just made fun of monolithic stylesheets the previous section, it's not a problem in Kobweb because here
+> Even though I just called out monolithic stylesheets as a major issue in the previous section, it's not a problem in
-> it is a hidden implementation detail that you never look at directly.
-In other words, it's generated and not
+> Kobweb because there it is a hidden implementation detail that you never look at directly.
+In other words, it is
-> maintained by hand, which is a significant difference.
+> generated at runtime and not managed manually, which is a significant difference for codebase maintenance.

-When you compile your project, the Kobweb Gradle Plugin will search your codebase, find all top-level `ComponentStyle` declarations, and register them into the global stylesheet.
+When you compile your project, the Kobweb Gradle Plugin will search your codebase, find all top-level `ComponentStyle` declarations, and register them into the in-memory stylesheet.

 You can see this code for yourself if you open up the `main.kt` file that gets created under your project's `build/generated` folder as part of the build process (e.g. after you run `kobweb run`).